Born and raised in Burnsville, Minnesota. Colleen is the middle child of seven children.

 Together they have three children:

-Olivia (27) works for LeapPoint and lives in Minneapolis.
+Olivia (27) works for LeapPoint and lives in Nashville, TN.

 Jessica (21) attends University of Minnesota Duluth, studying Exercise Science

-Jacob (17) junior at Pequot Lakes High School, active in Football.
+Jacob (17) senior at Pequot Lakes High School, active in Football.

 Joined the Mid-Minnesota Builders Association in October of 2002.